A Journey Thru Acts 38: The Fear of the LORD 2 (9:31)

 You say, “Ah, Revelation.
-It’s just figurative language m.j., just symbolic.”
+It’s just figurative language, just symbolic.”

 I disagree, but that’s a separate discussion.
 Let’s at least agree that companies

-still don’t make a plush toy out of THAT Jesus.
+still don’t make a plush toy out of that Jesus in Revelation.

 It wouldn’t sell because it’s not popular with the world.
 Never has been/will be.